Annanya481/link.Tree/README.md

 This is an open project given by the SRM chapter of CodeChef(https://www.codechef.com/).

 This project is a model linkTree with links to all my social media handles, created using basic HTML, CSS and Javascript.
+I have deployed this website using GitHub pages.
+You can find the website at https://annanya481.github.io/link.Tree/.